 Emphasis of Matter

-As discussed in Note 1 to the financial statements, the Foundation adopted ASU 2016-14 - Not-For-Profit Entities (Topic 958): Presentation of Financial Statements of Not-For-Profit Entities for the year ended June 30, 2019.
+As discussed in Note 1 to the financial statements, the Foundation has adopted ASU 2018-08, Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made.
 Our opinion is not modified with respect to this matter.